AlbertWhite/site-v2.0/src/data/blogs/ddd.md

 The calling order should be from top to bottom (application layer calls domain layer, domain layer calls infrastructure layer), not the reversed way.

-However, when we really develope, I propose to develop from bottom to the top (first infrastructure layer, then domain layer) so we can test the business logic directly.
+However, when we really develop, I propose to develop from bottom to the top (first infrastructure layer, then domain layer) so we can test the business logic directly.

 ### Application layer